 The Family Educational Rights and Privacy Act (FERPA) of 1974 was adopted to protect the privacy of a student's educational records, establish the rights of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading information through informal and formal hearings.
+Aspen University defines a student, for the purpose of FERPA, as an individual who has begun their first course with Aspen University.
 These rights and Aspen University's procedures regarding FERPA are detailed below.